The Flywheel and the Seeds

 A message that passes through the flywheel has a specific property: it carries organizational identity internally rather than depending on external management to maintain it.

 The methodology describes these messages as seeds.
-The term is technical, not metaphorical: a seed is a self-contained unit designed for dispersal.
+The term is structural, not decorative: a seed is a self-contained unit designed for dispersal.
 It carries what it needs internally.
 It does not require the parent organism to follow it to its destination.

 In communications terms: a message that carries voice, positioning, and evidence standards internally can travel through any distribution channel — email, social media, a grant portal, a press release, a board presentation — without requiring a brand manager to follow it and verify that it still sounds like the organization when it arrives.